akshada1919/CODSOFT/README.md

 ##  Objective

 The objective of this project is to develop a machine learning model that predicts whether a passenger survived the Titanic disaster based on features such as age, gender, passenger class, fare, and family information.
-This project demonstrates the complete machine learning pipeline from data preprocessing to model evaluation.

 ##  Dataset